BDC Hamburger Icon

 Don’t leave the understanding of fixed and variable expenses to your accountants.
 Getting a handle on business expenses is vital for any company that is serious about its future.
 It allows you to develop long-term financial plans that account for variables and hypothetical situations.

 Sometimes you may have to decide between paying fixed or variable costs.
 There are benefits and risks associated with each.
-For example, if you’re an online retailer, you might choose to outsource each sale to a third party so you don’t need to handle shipping.
+For example, if you’re an online retailer, you might choose to outsource each sale to a third party so that you don’t need to handle shipping.
 It could work in your favor to pay the third party with variable expenses — meaning they’ll get a cut of each sale — so you don’t need to pay them if you don’t sell anything.

 However, there could come a time when your sales are so high that these variable costs total a significant amount of money.
 At that point, you’ll need to consider whether it would save you money to invest in the fixed expense of hiring staff to handle shipping in-house.